 Diving in Scapa Flow – when the Germans scuttled their captured ships in Scapa Flow at the end of the WW1, Orkney became a popular destination for divers!
 Here a diver visits the Geleitboot F2.

 Lyness – During the WW2 HMS Proserpine was the main base for the naval fleet based at Scapa Flow and was located in Lyness.
 In 1940 over 12,000 military and civilian personnel lived here!
 There is a ferry from Houton on the Orkney Mainland to Lyness in Hoy.

 The Arctic Convoy Memorial in Lyness pays tribute to the bravery of the men of the Arctic Convoy who carried supplies by sea to Russia.
 The stones represent the bows of a ship and the plaques are in English and Russian.
-You can find the memorial here.

 The bell from the Royal Oak can be found in the St Magnus Cathedral in Kirkwall.
 HMS Royal Oak was a Revenge-class battleship which was sunk while laying at anchor in Scapa Flow on 13th October 1939 by an enemy torpedo.
 833 lives were lost.